Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Introduction

 In summary, the plan of this paper is the following.
 In each of the sections below we consider one of these settings, and first describe the Sobolev spaces on which one has invertibility for the linear problems of interest, then analyze the algebra properties of these Sobolev spaces, finally proving the solvability of the semilinear equations by checking that the hypotheses of the contraction mapping theorem are satisfied.

 The authors are grateful to Dean Baskin, Rafe Mazzeo, Richard Melrose, Gunther Uhlmann, Jared Wunsch and Maciej Zworski for their interest and support.
 In particular, the overall strategy reflects Melrose's vision for solving non-linear PDE globally.
+The authors are also very grateful to an anonymous referee for many comments which improved the exposition in the paper.